csinva/csinva.github.io/_notes/ai/decisions.md

   - $VPI(T) =  \mathbb{E}_{T}\left[ EU(\alpha|e, T) \right] - \underbrace{EU(\alpha \vert e)}_{\text{original EU}}$
   - first term expands to $\sum_t P(T=t \vert e) \cdot EU(\alpha \vert  e, T=t) $
     - within each of these EU, we take a max over actions
+  - VPI not linearly additive, but is order-independent
+  - intuition
     - info is more valuable when it is likely to cause a change of plan
     - info is more valuable when the new plan will be much better than the old plan
-  - VPI not linearly additive, but is order-independent
 - information-gathering agent
   - *myopic* - greedily obtain evidence which yields highest VPI until some threshold
   - *conditional plan* - considers more things